18F/ux-guide/README.md

 ## Under development

 This guide is currently under development.
-You can [preview the site on Federalist](https://federalist-proxy.app.cloud.gov/site/18f/ux-guide/), or get a general overview below.
+You can review [our goals](https://github.com/18F/ux-guide/wiki/Goals), [preview the site on Federalist](https://federalist-proxy.app.cloud.gov/site/18f/ux-guide/), or get a general overview below.

-## Table of contents
+#### Table of contents

 1. [About](https://github.com/18F/ux-guide/blob/master/_pages/about.md)
 1. Our approach